Settings Overview

 | Timezone | Set the default timezone for scheduling maintenance windows and displaying timestamps.
 All scheduled operations and log entries use this timezone for display |

-| Client | Control client-side behavior: manual update permissions, IT support information, notification settings, update check frequency, and policy visibility |
+| Client | Control client-side behavior: manual update permissions, Windows update management, IT support information, tray icon visibility, reboot prompts, and policy visibility |

-| Agent Installers | Download agent installers for Windows and Linux.
+| Agent Installers | Download agent installers for Windows, macOS, and Linux.
 Generate enrollment tokens for new agent deployments |

 | Agent Updates | Configure automatic agent updates: enable or disable auto-update, set the update schedule, and select the update channel |